trueclean-energy/natural-db/README.md

 - Create tasks (Trello, Asana, Notion)
 - Control smart home devices

-These aren't one-off actions—they're integrated into the data collection and analysis workflow.

 ### Input/Output Integration

 The system uses Telegram as the default interface, implemented as an edge function with webhook support for real-time messaging.
 All input/output is processed through the `natural-db` function for consistent behavior.